-It is a rainy Monday in downtown Kabul and whoever decided to make the place a safe zone by installing 4 meter high cement “T” walls everywhere and then very steep sleeping policemen from curbstone to curbstone totally forget about drainage.
-Thus the main roads are down to one lane in each direction as the inside lanes nearest the sidewalks are swimming pools whose depth varies from ankle high to hip high, depending on the depth of the potholes you happen to stand in.
+It is a rainy Monday in downtown Kabul, and whoever decided to make the place a safe zone by installing 4-meter-high cement “T” walls everywhere totally forgot about drainage.
+Thus the main roads are down to one lane in each direction as the inside lanes nearest the sidewalks are swimming pools whose depth varies from ankle-high to hip-high, depending on the depth of the potholes you happen to stand in.

-A quick project review indicated that we are making progress and deliverables such as gender mainstreaming, finding positions for many interns, more than 50% of who are females, and capacity building for municipalities and staff is proceeding on schedule.
-The latest Citizen Report on Municipalities published by Integrity Watch Afghanistan also indicates that citizens around the country are finding that services are improving, and satisfaction levels are rising.
-More and more municipalities are being trained in the use of GIS for the purposes of introducing a standardized addressing and house and street numbering system all around the country.
+A quick project review indicated that we are making progress and deliverables such as gender mainstreaming, finding positions for many interns (more than 50% of whom are female), and capacity building for municipalities and staff is proceeding on schedule.
+The latest Citizen Report on Municipalities published by Integrity Watch Afghanistan also indicates that citizens around the country are finding that services are improving and satisfaction levels are rising.
+More and more municipalities are being trained in the use of GIS for the purposes of introducing a standardized addressing and house- and street-numbering system all around the country.

 This reminds me of the saying that a dog has an owner, a cat has a staff.

-The basement cubicle which I share with a colleague, who is working on another part of the project has been almost silent for the last couple of days.
+The basement cubicle which I share with a colleague has been almost silent for the last couple of days.
 Apart from the hum of the cooling fans in the computing equipment, all is quiet.
-Much like the McDonald’s advertisement, M “is lovin’ it” and since productivity has been high, she may yet finish her deliverables early.
+Much like the McDonald’s advertisement, M. is “lovin’ it,” and since productivity has been high, she may yet finish her deliverables early.

 It is the second day of spring here.
 Temperatures are rising, and the sun is shining.
 I write this with a slight chuckle knowing that there is snow on the ground in other parts of world at a time when there should be blossoming going on.
 Global warming!
 What global warming?
 Only kidding.